 Every divorce has its fair share of contentious issues, from child support to spousal support to which parent(s) may retain parenting time and/or decision-making responsibility over children produced by the marriage.
 However, one of the most complex components of most divorces across Canada is property division.
 In other words, determining how the ownership of assets and responsibility for debts will be split between two separating spouses is a common source of contention in divorce.

-Let a seasoned family lawyer help you understand how provincial law governs the distribution of marital assets and what to expect from the process.
+Let a seasoned family lawyer at The Riley Divorce and Family Law Firm help you understand how provincial law governs the distribution of marital assets and what to expect from the process.
 If you want to proactively protect your best interests and rights, working with an Ottawa property division lawyer may be vital.

 The asset division stage of a divorce primarily revolves around what is known as the “family patrimony,” a term which refers to assets jointly owned and shared between both spouses in a marriage.
 Certain types of property—most notably, the matrimonial home and all furniture therein, motor vehicle(s) used for travel as a family, and most money gained during the marriage—are automatically included in the family patrimony.
 Other assets and properties can be added to the family patrimony through a legally enforceable marital contract.

 Any property which is not explicitly designated as being part of the family patrimony or acquired during the marriage would not be subject to division during the divorce process.
 Otherwise, certain types of property and assets are never included in the family patrimony, such as money received from a personal injury settlement or life insurance payout and property other than the matrimonial home obtained through inheritance or as a gift from someone other than your spouse.
 A knowledgeable Ottawa property division lawyer could discuss what items may be considered separate property in more detail during an initial meeting.